9 common mistakes in the management of the resource planning

 💡 How to avoid it: if you're not looking to optimize your staff activity rate, it's time to set up the calculations so that your resource planning gives you full visibility on this indicator.
 Of course you also need your solution to allow you to compare these forecasted TACEs with the realized staff activity rates.
 Ideally, the resource planning tool calculates the staff activity rate by profile type, by team and by individual to provide the right level of reading.

-5. Manage resource planning on Excel
+5. Manage the resource planning on Excel

 💡 How to avoid it: get rid of your staffing Excel as soon as possible and opt for a staffing tool.
 As soon as you reach a dozen employees, the staffing tool allows you to gain in efficiency and visibility and brings you a quick ROI.